If you have received a citation in Shady Shores, Texas please review your options below:

 OPTION #1: PLEAD NO CONTEST OR GUILTY AND PAY THE FINE

 A. BY MAIL – Circle the appropriate plea on the reverse side of your ticket and sign your name.
-Mail the ticket along with your check or money order (made payable to the “Town of Shady Shores”) for full payment to: Shady Shores Municipal Court, P. O. Box 362, Lake Dallas, TX 75065.
-Payment must be received on or before the appearance date on your ticket.
+Mail the ticket along with your check or money order (made payable to the “Town of Shady Shores”) for full payment to: Shady Shores Municipal Court, 101 S. Shady Shores Road, Shady Shores, TX 76208.
+Payment must be received on or before your appearance date.

 B. IN PERSON at the court office.
 We accept cash, checks or money orders.